 - As soon as the custard base is chilled, remove the cling film and add the strawberry mix, then stir.

 Churning And Freezing The Strawberry Rose Ice Cream

 - Set up the ice cream maker as per manufacturer’s instructions.

 - With the machine switched on pour in the flavoured custard base and churn until softly frozen.
 Similar in consistency to whipped ice cream in a cone.

-- When the right consistency has been reached switch off the ice cream maker, dismantle, then the ice cream can be removed.
+- When the right consistency has been reached switch off the ice cream maker and dismantle.

 - Spoon the churned ice cream into a freezer proof container with an airtight lid.
 I used a clean loaf tin to store the ice cream.
 This was purely for the photos, having seen similar images on Pinterest!
 The tin was then double wrapped in freezer proof cling film.